Nancy was a great tour guide, very knowledgable about the area and food. I look forward to doing another food tour with this company.

 Upon your reservation, you will receive a confirmation with maps and best mode of transportation to get to your meeting point

-All your Food and drink at five (5) different spots is included, and a fully qualified, knowledgeable, award winning tour guide.
+All your food and drink at five different spots is included, and a fully qualified, knowledgeable, award-winning tour guide

 It is a walking tour, but the pace is slow and comfortable

-On this Chinatown tour, you’ll indulge in some of the most authentic Asian cuisine NYC has to offer.
-It departs daily at 12:30 PM, rain or shine, and lasts approx 2 hours.
-The food is plentiful – enough for a full lunch – and you will enjoy some of the best eats in New York City.
-But you will be very close to a lot of other great attractions and neighborhoods.
+After your tour you will be very close to a lot of other great attractions and neighborhoods.
 NOHO, Little Italy, Nolita, St. Patrick’s Old Cathedral, the Tenement Museum, City Hall Park.
-Chinatown’s downtown location is great place to catch your NYC subway ride.
+Chinatown’s downtown location is a great place to catch your NYC subway ride.
 Almost all New York City trains go to the Canal Street stop in Chinatown, meaning fast and easy access to wherever you are coming from or going to.

-We offer a guided tour of historic downtown that pairs perfectly with Chinatown at a substantial discount.
+Remember, we are a custom NYC walking Tour Company and can make your New York tour match you and your wants or needs.
+We also offer a guided tour of historic downtown that pairs perfectly with Chinatown at a substantial discount.
 It is seamless and your guide travels with you from one tour to the other.
-The Chinatown/HistoricDowntown Double Combo tour lasts about 3.5 hours.
+The Chinatown / HistoricDowntown Double Combo tour(opens in a new tab) lasts about 3.5 hours.

 - Score major bargains on NYC souvenirs and a world of other merchandise in the stores and bustling sidewalk markets for which this area is famous.